 Kingmaker was the Owner in the 14th Century

-Richard Neville who was also known as the kingmaker owned the Warwick Castle in the 14th Century.
+Richard Neville, who was also known as the kingmaker, owned the Warwick Castle in the 14th Century.
 He was a powerful and influential ruler during the War of the Roses.
-You will surprised to know the fact that Warwick Castle was owned by 36 different individuals throughout its history.
+You will be surprised to know that Warwick Castle was owned by 36 different individuals throughout its history.
 It remained the crown property for four periods under seven different monarchs.

 Owned by a Two-Year-Old Toddler